226th Rifle Division: Western Carpathian and Moravia–Ostrava Offensives

 Col. Gen. A. A. Grechko launched his Army on its next operation on January 18 against the German XI Army Corps over the Ondava River through such mountainous terrain that only 42 tanks could be effectively used.
-The 107th and 11th Rifle Corps heavily damaged the 253rd Infantry Division, throwing back its remnants up to 22km and on January 20 took the city of Prešov.
+The 107th and 11th Rifle Corps heavily damaged the 253rd Infantry Division, throwing back its remnants up to 22 km and on January 20 took the city of Prešov.
 Near the end of the offensive the 226th took part in the capture of the city of Bielsko and in recognition the 329th Antitank Battalion would be awarded the Order of Bogdan Khmelnitsky, 3rd Degree, on April 5.
 The 226th's last offensive began on March 24 into what is now the eastern part of the Czech Republic.
 The advance crossed the upper reaches of the Oder River but was then held up by German resistance east of Frenštát pod Radhoštěm until April 5.
 By the time of the German surrender the division had advanced as far as Olomouc; on June 4 the 553rd Sapper Battalion would receive the Order of Bogdan Khmelnitsky, 3rd Degree, for its part in seizing this city.
 Later in April the division would be transferred to the 101st Rifle Corps of 38th Army, still in 4th Ukrainian Front.